-The Klauers had no prior connection to Illinois State University.
+Brothers Bill, Jim, and Bob Klauer had no prior connection to Illinois State University.
 However, the family had fond memories of coming to the lodge and recognized the potential the building had to be used for education.
+Between the Klauer Foundation and gifts from the Klauer brothers, the Klauer family has committed more than $75,000 of support.
 Further goals for the facility are for it to be used as a museum space and to be utilized by researchers from other universities.

 “They were really thrilled with the work we have been doing,” Skibo said.
 “They are involved in a lot of philanthropic activities and support education at other universities.
 It is really a unique gift that supports Illinois State University, my research, and this important historic structure.”